 The holiday season can be a great time to gather with friends and family to enjoy some down time in their company.
 However, there is also increased pressure and stress that holiday travel and shopping bring with them.

-At J. Gonzalez Law Firm, we understand that you might be tempted to drink and drive.
+At J. Gonzalez Injury Attorneys, we understand that you might be tempted to drink and drive.
 It’s important to remember that one bad decision can change your life and many others as well.
 That’s why we’d like to remind you that if you plan on drinking this holiday season, don’t forget to play it safe.

 As we had mentioned in our “Don’t Wreck the Holidays” blog, during the holidays, 2 to 3 times more people die in alcohol-related crashes, with 40% of traffic fatalities involving a driver impaired by alcohol.
 There are several reasons why this happens:

 - The holiday season causes people to hurry and road conditions are usually more dangerous.

 - Many holiday drinkers only drink occasionally and so they have lower alcohol tolerance.
 Many of these infrequent drinkers underestimate their impairment and get behind the wheel.